JonJagger/cyber-dojo/readme.txt

    it will assume the language is not configured correctly.
 o) If the three tests return any other combination of traffic-lights it will assume the language is installed but not working.

+This approach has a flaw: what if two or more files contain '42'.
+This tends to happens for the BDD style testing.

 Getting dojos off the VirtualBox TurnKey Linux server